skarra/gmail-cleanup/README.md

 3. Move the credentials file to the cloned repo, and call it 'credentials.json'

-4. Open main.py and edit the label name, and NUM_LOOPS constants to match your requirements.
+4. Do a dry run to see how many mssages of your label will get nuked, and then invoke the command to actually nuke them.

-5. Also recommended is to look at the other inspection code (commented out by default) to first dry run the program before you start deleting stuff from your gmail.
+5. I would recommended is to look at the other inspection code (commented out by default) to first dry run the program before you start deleting stuff from your gmail.

 Sample Usage
 ===

-One you are successfully set up invocation is simply via ```python main.py```.
 A successful run looks something like this:

 ```
+$ python main.py -h

+usage: main.py [-h] [--op {dry-run,delete-all,delete-ten,print-label-names}]
+               [--label-name LABEL_NAME]

+optional arguments:
+  -h, --help            show this help message and exit
+  --op {dry-run,delete-all,delete-ten,print-label-names}
+                        What to do.
+Default to 'dry-run'
+  --label-name LABEL_NAME
+                        specify name of label to operate on

-$ python main.py
+$ python main.py --op delete-all --label-name 'Lists/Linux/Kernel'
 Processing label name:  Lists/Linux Kernel ; ID:  Label_76
 Iteration 0...
   Total Messages: 379966; Total Threads: 168425